k98kurz/micropycelium/Packager_spec.md

 datagram queued for broadcast using one of the `broadcast_` callbacks.
 The `receive_` callback must accept the Interface as its sole argument.
 The `send_` and `broadcast_` callbacks must accept a Datagram as their sole argument.

+If the Interface will need to re-activate or reconfigure anything after waking from modem sleep, pass the callable as the `wake_func` keyword argument.

 ## InterAppInterface